Getting Started

 skilltap skills --project # only project-scoped skills

-skilltap skills --unmanaged # only unmanaged skills (not tracked by skilltap)Adopt existing skills
+skilltap skills --unmanaged # only unmanaged skills (not tracked by skilltap)For a broader dashboard that includes plugins, MCP injection, taps, and (in a project) manifest drift, run:

 If you've placed skills manually — copied them from a colleague, cloned them yourself, or inherited them from a project — they show up as unmanaged in skilltap skills: